|CS112: Introduction to Computer Programming|

 For students wishing to post their code privately to Piazza, the same rules apply as when coming to office hours; if you have code written, you must produce at least one failing test case where you have identified what line number is giving you problems.

 All programming projects must be submitted by the deadline to be considered for full credit.
-Projects that are up to one day late will be tolerated, but are subject to a penalty of 20%.
+Projects that are up to six hours late will be tolerated, but are subject to a penalty of 20%.
 No assignment will be accepted for credit after last class meeting.

 Marmoset being unavailable is not an excuse for turning in a late assignment; in the rare situation that the website is somehow unavailable or giving the student an error, the student MUST email their submission to their GTA before the deadline, otherwise it will be considered late.